 To get an overview of what LUTs is all about, feel free to watch the video below:

 The basics of LUT

-If you'll look at it closely, LUT is primarily a preset color look meant for your editing footage.
+If you’ll look at it closely, LUT is primarily a preset color look meant for your editing footage.
 Using it directly to your project can help you swiftly go through the entire color grading process with ease.
 Another feature that makes LUTS interesting is that you can use it as a reference point to establish your style.
-You can even use specific LUTs to achieve a more cinematic feels similar to what you see in movies.
+You can even use specific LUTs to achieve more cinematic feels similar to what you see in movies.

 LUTS comes in three different types.
 It includes calibration, transform, 1D, 3D, and viewing.
-But no matter what you choose, it's essential to know color space and the input level needed for the LUT you want to use.
-LUTs are primarily available through NLE's like Final Cut and Avid, as well as other coloring software (Speedgrade, Da Vinci Resolve).
+But no matter what you choose, it’s essential to know the color space and the input level needed for the LUT you want to use.
+LUTs are primarily available through NLE’s like Final Cut and Avid, as well as other coloring software (Speedgrade, Da Vinci Resolve).
 You can also use them in other software made for editing videos like After Effects.

 The difference between 1D LUTs and 3D LUTs

 Out of all the different types of LUTs, most people often use 1D and 3D for their projects.
 That’s because of how easy they are to use and how quickly they can produce several versions of an image or render.
 But what makes them different from one another?

 1D LUT got its name because of how a single control setting can control the entire preset.
 In other words, D LUTs remap unique pixel values to entirely new values.
 For example, a Lookup Table can indicate that an input value of 4 (near black) becomes 230 (near white).
 Because of this feature, 1D LUTs are incredibly useful in changing the brightness, contrast, or gamma of an image or render.
 However, while it can be valuable when doing necessary color alterations, it doesn’t give you the same level of control that most editors and colorists prefer.